 When shopping for skincare products I often found myself thinking ‘Wow, I have tried so many of these, and still not found one that is quite right for my skin.’
 So quite simply – this is how Minimum began.

-I studied chemistry to PhD level and taught chemistry at secondary schools for years, so thought I could have a good go at making something that would work well for my particular skin.
+I studied chemistry to PhD level and taught chemistry at secondary schools for years, so knew I could have a good go at making something that would work well for my particular skin.

 Like many people, I couldn’t classify my skin as one generic ‘type’.
 It gets quite dry in places but I suffered acne as a teenager, and often had hormonal breakouts as an adult too.
 Traditional foaming cleansers that were intended to help with my spots just dried the hell out of my skin, so as well as having a few little red spots to cover up I also had flakey dry patches that clung to any makeup that came near it.
 Lush.
 Then, most moisturisers I tried seemed to block my pores and cause even more breakouts.
 I was stuck in a vicious circle.

 I knew oil cleansing would be better for my skin, but I couldn’t find ‘the one’.
+Many seemed too heavy or leave my skin sticky.
 So I made my own.
 A super gentle cleanser but made with all oils and butters that were low on the comedogenic scale (meaning they're less likely to block pores).
 I experimented with the recipe and over time I felt I had nailed it!
 My skin improved – it was not dry and wasn’t breaking out as much.

 My friends asked me what I was doing to my skin.
 Then they asked if I would make some for them to try, which I did.
 Their (overwhelmingly) positive response then prompted the formation of Minimum.

 I love experimenting, and have used my friends (hey folks!) as my human guinea pigs for each product;